geokapak/Data-Engineering-code-challenge./README.md

-# Data-Engineering-code-challenge.
-Code challenge to assess data engineering skills, involving ETL tasks, data cleaning, and schema design with Python and SQL for CRM data analysis.

 # Data Engineering code challenge

 This code challenge is designed to assess a candidate's ability to work with data and programming languages, in this case Python and SQL.
 The challenge involves Extract, Transform and Load (ETL) tasks, as well as data cleaning and modeling.